 While this means that the neighbourhood is relatively quiet, it also means that the amount of crime against property is relatively high.

+Our Rosedale Crime Report aims to provide important information about crime in Rosedale.
 The rate of crimes against property per 1,000 living and working in Rosedale is 36.15.
 The number of break and enters per 1,000 people is 6.697.
 Most of the crime in Rosedale is theft, vandalism and robberies.
 These are the kinds of crime that unfortunately affect quiet, well-off residential neighbourhoods.
 Criminals use the fact that the areas are secluded and calm to scout potential targets and commit crimes in areas where they will not be noticed.
 Fortunately, many of these crimes can be prevented by effective alarm systems and security cameras.

 The good news is that crimes against people are quite low.
 There are an average of 6.15 crimes against people per 1,000 in Rosedale.